bitjson/bch-loops/readme.md

 ### Ecosystem Upgrade Costs

 Because this proposal only affects internals of the VM, standard wallets, block explorers, and other services will not require software modifications for these changes.
-Only software which offers emulation of VM evaluation (e.g. [Bitauth IDE](https://github.com/bitauth/bitauth-ide)) will be required to upgrade.
+Only software which offers VM evaluation (e.g. [Bitauth IDE](https://github.com/bitauth/bitauth-ide)) will be required to upgrade.

-Wallets and other services may also upgrade to add support for new contracts which will become possible after deployment of this proposal.
+Wallets and other services may optionally upgrade to add support for new contracts which will become possible after deployment of this proposal.

 ## Technical Specification